GrahamDeprecated/Laravel-Passwd/README.md

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Passwd ) for Laravel Passwd.

-You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).
+You may see an example of implementation in [Laravel Credentials](https://github.com/GrahamCampbell/Laravel-Credentials).

 ## Updating Your Fork